Traditional Filipino Pork Bopis recipe with heart, lung, and pork fat

 This article will talk more about bopis, its origins, recipes, and other related information.

 In this post we'll cover:

-Pork bopis recipe
+Pork bopis recipe and preparation

 - ½ kg pork heart

 - ½ kg pork lungs

 - 2 stalks lemongrass